Why is the CCP structured so that it does not allow MLTs to apply learning opportunities unknown at the time of renewal?

 Why doesn’t the CMLTA simply require specific course completion rather than a Self-Assessment and a completed Learning Plan each year?

 A College must ensure that it discharges its duties in compliance with the legislation.
-The Medical Laboratory Technologists Profession Regulation mandates that an MLT complete a Learning Plan and supporting activities for each year in which they are registered.
+The Health Professions Act mandates that an MLT complete a Learning Plan and supporting activities for each year in which they are registered.

 [1] Edmunds, C., K. Lowe, M. Murray, and A. Seymour.
 1999.
 The Ultimate Educator.
 Washington, DC: U.S.